 Meets Standards of Coverage - Standards of coverage is a term referencing an industry standard of response.
 It refers to the time to respond, number of responders, response equipment, backup plan, training of responders, supervision, and safety of responders.
 PCFD#13 meets a standard of coverage within industry standards and exceeds our historic expectations of our volunteers of years past.
 This Department has an enthusiastic presence at community events and provides Public Education in CPR, school visits and preschool education.
 On duty crews maintain equipment, train, study, are present in the community, and respond competently.
-We are dispatched by South Sound 911 and our Chief is on the Operations Board.
-We actively participate in all Pierce County Fire, EMS (Emergency Medical Service) and Department of Emergency Management organizations and committees.
+We are dispatched by South Sound 911.
+We actively participate in all Pierce County Fire, EMS and Department of Emergency Management organizations and committees.